aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/extract-outlook-calendar-to-ics-aspose-email-java/_index.md

 > **Note:** The `outputDirectory` should point to a writable folder where you want the `.ics` files stored.

-## Troubleshooting Tips
-- **File Access Issues:** Verify read/write permissions for both the PST source and the output directory.
-- **Library Compatibility:** Ensure the Aspose.Email version matches your JDK (e.g., `jdk16` classifier for JDK 16).
-- **Large PST Files:** Process items in smaller batches or use streaming APIs to reduce memory pressure.

-## Practical Applications
+## Why Convert PST to ICS?
+(Common Use Cases)

 1. **Cross‑Platform Calendar Sharing:** Export events to `.ics` and import them into Google Calendar, Apple Calendar, or any iCalendar‑compatible app.
-2. **Backup and Archival:** **Backup outlook calendar ics** files for long‑term storage or compliance requirements.
+2. **Backup and Archival:** **Backup Outlook calendar ics** files for long‑term storage or compliance requirements.
 3. **Integration with Business Systems:** Feed the exported `.ics` files into CRMs, ERP systems, or custom scheduling services.

 ## Performance Considerations

 - **Batch Operations:** Minimize disk I/O by grouping saves when possible.
 - **Resource Disposal:** Call `pst.dispose()` after processing to free native resources.

+## Troubleshooting Tips
+- **File Access Issues:** Verify read/write permissions for both the PST source and the output directory.
+- **Library Compatibility:** Ensure the Aspose.Email version matches your JDK (e.g., `jdk16` classifier for JDK 16).
+- **Large PST Files:** Process items in smaller batches or use streaming APIs to reduce memory pressure.

 ## Common Issues and Solutions
 | Issue | Solution |